 Toronto-based Starkers Corsetry has gained a devoted following in Canada, and throughout the United States and Europe, due to corsetiere Dianna DiNoble’s meticulous attention to detail and modern take on historical designs.
 Established in 1992, Starkers caters to a wide range of customers, from traditional brides and fashion trailblazers to risqué fetish lovers.

 Each corset starts with the clients preferred design, fine fabric selection and individual detail requests.
 After collecting over fifteen measurements, each corset is constructed using steel boning and couture techniques with hours of sculpting to ensure a proper, comfortable fit while incorporating the clients desired waist reduction.
 Because of their superior structure and comfort, Starkers corsets are frequently used by dedicated tightlacers to achieve waists 18″ and smaller, which can be attained without any harm to the body or bone structure.
 Not limited to custom corsetry, Starkers also designs clothing, millinery and accessories.

-Starkers Corsetry has appeared in Toronto Fashion, Flare, Hungarian Cosmopolitan, National Post, Toronto Star, and Clin D’Oeil, and Slice Network’s Rich Bride, Poor Bride.
-Famous fans include Ashley Greene, Ellen Dubin, Melanie Laurent, Jennifer Carpenter, Ashley Jones, Ellen Greene, Kara Dioguardi, Erin Cummings, Kate Flannery, Runtina Wesley and Suzie McNeil.
+Dianna’s was a finalist in season 1 of Out TV’s Sew Fierce, and her work can be seen on the top Drag Artists all over the world including Brooke Lynn Hytes, Priyanka, Jimbo and many more.
+Her work has been featured in Vogue Italia, Toronto Fashion, Flare, Cosmopolitan, National Post, Toronto Star, and Clin D’Oeil, and Slice Network’s Rich Bride, Poor Bride.
+Famous fans include Canadian music royalty, Nelly Furtado, Rêve, and actors like Ashley Greene, Ellen Dubin, Melanie Laurent, Jennifer Carpenter, Ashley Jones, Ellen Greene, Kara Dioguardi, Erin Cummings, Kate Flannery, Runtina Wesley and Suzie McNeil.

 About Dianna DiNoble